fmoor/edgedb-docs/doc/ref/edgeql/scope.rst

 The :ref:`with block<ref_edgeql_with>` is nested in the scope defined by the statement.
-Any symbols defined in it are only visible within that particular statement. ``WITH`` block aliases can be lexically replaced with the expressions they stand for without changing the overall meaning.
+Any symbols defined in it are only visible within that particular statement. ``WITH`` block aliases are themselves in the parent scope w.r.t. the rest of the statement.
+However, the expressions used to define the aliases are each in their own sub- scope.
+This means they are in sibling scopes w.r.t. each other and the rest of the statement.

 The following diagrams show how scopes are nested.
 For convenience the scopes have been labeled with a number indicating nesting depth.